 This is “a fairly literal translation, and so it may sound a bit rough,” in the words of the translator.
 Occasionally, the Greek is provided in brackets in cases where the translator was uncertain of the best English rendering.
 Some Greek words have also been provided for those who may not have access to the original text.
 Capitalizations (e.g. God, Spirit, Gospel) are the translator’s.
-The following translation is provisional.—René Salm
+The following translation is provisional.
+I have taken the liberty of adding minimal bolding that highlight points in accompanying discussions on this website.—René Salm

 Deeds and Miracles and Testimony

 of the Holy and All-praiseworthy Apostle and Evangelist Mark

 From the codex Athonensi stauronicetae 18, s. xiii., f.
 175v–189